Dle28/Kalenda/PITCH_DECK.md

 │     • Complete history                 │
 │     • Blockchain verification          │
 │                                         │
+│  🎯 Auction System (Q2 Development)    │
+│     • Smart contracts for bidding      │
+│     • Automated escrow & settlement    │
+│                                         │
 └─────────────────────────────────────────┘
 ```

 ### Speaker Notes:
-> "Our dual pricing system lets creators use fixed prices for regular slots, or auctions for high-demand times.
+> "Our MVP supports instant fixed-price bookings with SOL today.
+We're prioritizing USDC stablecoin support for Q2 because creators need price stability - that's critical for adoption.
 Powered by Solana for 400-millisecond settlement and minimal fees.
-And every booking is tracked in a beautiful dashboard with direct blockchain verification."
+Every booking is tracked in a beautiful dashboard with direct blockchain verification.
+And we're actively building the auction system with Anchor smart contracts for high-demand time slots - coming Q2."

 ---